Notes on the stable regularity lemma: Proof of the lemma

 In Definition \ref{d:excellent}, as $B$ is good, any element $a \in A$ will reveal a majority opinion among elements of $B$ regarding whether to connect to $a$.
 If $A$ is an excellent set, most of the time the revealed opinion is the same.
 We may express this by clause (a) of Claim \ref{excellent-regular} below.

-In contrast to goodness, it isn't obvious that $\epsilon$-excellent subsets of a given graph should exist; our proof will use $k$-edge stability in a direct way.
-We will use the following definition and fact from model theory, which specialized to our case says that from edge stability we may infer a specific finite bound on the height of a certain tree, which locally in this paper let us call a special tree.
+It isn't obvious that large $\epsilon$-excellent subsets of a given graph should exist (e.g. a random graph tends not to have nontrivial $\epsilon$-good sets); our proof will use $k$-edge stability in a direct way.
+We will use the following definition and fact from model theory, which specialized to our case says that from edge stability we may infer a specific finite bound on the height of a certain tree, which let us call a special tree.

 \begin{defn} A \emph{full special tree of height $n$} in a graph is a configuration consisting of two sequences of vertices, $\langle b_\rho : \rho \in 2^{<n} \rangle$, called nodes, and $\langle a_\eta : \eta \in 2^n\rangle$, called leaves, with edges satisfying the following constraint: given $\eta \in 2^n$ and $\rho \in 2^{<n}$, \emph{if} $\rho^\smallfrown\langle \ell \rangle \trianglelefteq \eta$ \emph{then} $R(a_\eta, b_\rho)^\ell$. \end{defn}